Reports: Patriots LB Hightower, Bears DT Goldman join opt-out list | Sports-Games

 New England Patriots linebacker Dont'a Hightower, safety Patrick Chung and running back Brandon Bolden are joining the list of players opting out of the 2020 season due to the coronavirus, multiple outlets reported Tuesday.
 NFL Network's Ian Rapoport reported Bears starting defensive tackle Eddie Goldman informed the team he was opting out, while NFL Network's Mike Garafolo reported Buffalo Bills defensive tackle Star Lotulelei will as well.

-Houston Texans defensive lineman Eddie Vanderdoes will also opt out, Rapoport reported.
+Also opting out, per NFL Network, are Minnesota Vikings nose tackle Michael Pierce, Philadelphia Eagles wide receiver Marquise Goodwin and Houston Texans defensive lineman Eddie Vanderdoes.
 The NFL Players Association announced Tuesday that 21 players had tested positive for COVID-19 since reporting for training camps began last week, bringing the total of positive tests this offseason to 107.
 The number is expected to climb this week, with most players reporting to teams on Tuesday and set to take multiple tests over the next few days before participating in any activities.

 Per the NFLPA, seven teams still have their infectious disease emergency response (IDER) plans under review: Atlanta, Los Angeles Chargers, New England, New Orleans, San Francisco, Seattle and Washington.
 Hightower, 30, is a three-time Super Bowl champ and two-time Pro Bowl selection who has played in 102 games (99 starts) since the Patriots made him a first-round pick in 2012.
 He has 505 tackles and 25.5 sacks.